 Annual Verbena comes in many colors including white and purple as seen in this hanging basket, courtesy of Proven Winners:

-It’s hardy in USDA zones 7 – 11.
-If you’re planting this outside of those zones, it may or may not survive the Winter.
-However, since it reseeds easily, you might be surprised with a new batch each year!
+Helpful to know: If you’re planting Verbena bonariensis outside of zones 7 to 11, it may or may not survive the Winter.
+However, since this plant reseeds easily, you might be surprised with a new batch of plants each year!

 About seedlings . . .

-Here’s a patch of Verbena that popped up among our rocks in our patio bed earlier this Spring, in between our small Crepe Myrtle tree and a tiny juniper shrub.
+Here’s a patch of Verbena that unexpectedly began growing among our rocks in our patio bed, in between a small Crepe Myrtle tree and a tiny Blue Star Juniper shrub.